Guardian and Protection Dogs

 Not every dog is qualified to do protection work.
 This type of work requires that the dog be obedient as well as submissive to his master while still assuming a protective position.
 The dog must also be willing to stand down from attack on command from his handler.

-Note: We are always in need of articles, stories, poems, etc. for the Working Dogs section of the Canada's Guide to Dogs website.
-Submissions are welcome and encouraged.
-Please feel free to contact us.
+Note: We are always in need of articles for the Working Dogs section of the website — Submissions are welcome and encouraged.
+Please feel free to e-mail us at firstname.lastname@example.org.

-If you are part of a working dog group and would like to be listed here, simply email us with the details at firstname.lastname@example.org and we would be pleased to include your information.
+If you are part of a working dog group and would like to be included in the listings, please email us with details.